MRT5500 mRNA Vaccine Description

 MRT5500 mRNA Vaccine News

 April 19, 2021 - Study: Immunogenicity and efficacy of mRNA COVID-19 vaccine MRT5500 in preclinical animal models.
 Finding: MRT5500, elicited potent nAbs as measured in neutralization assays in all three preclinical models and more importantly, protected against SARS-CoV-2-induced weight loss and lung pathology in hamsters.
-In addition, MRT5500 elicited TH1-biased responses in both mouse and non-human primate (NHP), thus alleviating a hypothetical concern of potential vaccine-associated enhanced respiratory diseases known associated with TH2-biased responses.
+In addition, MRT5500 elicited TH1-biased responses in both mouse and non-human primates (NHP), thus alleviating a hypothetical concern of potential vaccine-associated enhanced respiratory diseases known associated with TH2-biased responses.
 These data position MRT5500 as a viable vaccine candidate for entering clinical development.

 March 12, 2021 - Sanofi Pasteur and Translate Bio announced the start of the Phase 1/2 clinical trial for MRT5500, an mRNA vaccine candidate against SARS-CoV-2, the virus that causes COVID-19.
 The Companies expect interim results from this trial in the third quarter of 2021.